A Traditional Chinese Medicine Approach to Autumn Alignment

 By becoming aware of how the energetics works within all living things, we can:

-• Apply it to how we digest and process life,
+• Apply this knowledge to how we digest and process life

 • How we treat our physical well being appropriately in each season, and with our own energetic propensities